 Our courses help you learn how to simplify tasks, organize details, manage your time and think like a leader.
 You will also improve the overall quality of residential care and elevate the healthcare profession as a whole- stick with us baby and we'll get you there!

-Students meet with the instructor for a 3 hour in-person meeting to complete the unit quizzes, final exam and med pass demo.
-It takes about 3-4 hours to complete and is held in South Portland at 11am, generally on the 3rd Friday of every month.
+Students meet with the instructor to complete the unit quizzes, final exam and med pass demo.
+It takes about 3-4 hours to complete , held monthly in South Portland.

 “The med pass” is the student’s hands-on demonstration at their own place of employment to administer the Resident’s actual medications, utilizing the CRMA skills checklist, under the supervision of a registered nurse.

-All CRMA 40-hour students are responsible for understanding the full Maine CRMA Curriculum, beginning with the Introduction section.
-Think of the curriculum as the official manual or student textbook.
+All CRMAs are responsible for understanding the Maine CRMA Curriculum, beginning with the Introduction section.
+Think of it as the official manual or student textbook.

 All Level 4 residential care providers are responsible for understanding the Maine Ch.
-113 Regulations for residential programs.
+113 Regulations for residential care.
 Think of the Ch.
 113 as the official workplace policy manual.

 Within Level 4, section 7 is focused on medications